Total $\mathbb{A}$-variation flows: Proof of the main theorems

-Now $f_{q-1}^q(x,a)$ converges uniformly to $f(x,a)$ by the growth bound \ref{assf} on $f$ and Lemma \ref{main lemma} c).
-Because weak\star\ convergence preserves the $\geq$ relation, this shows that is a negative measure and hence the density of the absolutely continuous part of this w.r.t.\ the Lebesgue measure is $\leq 0$ a.e.\ and the singular part is purely negative.
-But since $ \Q^{m\times n}$ is a dense subset of $ \R^{m\times n}$ this is only possible if $(z')^a\leq-f^*(\cdot,z)$ a.e.. \end{proof}
+For all $a\in \Q^{m\times n}$ we have by Fenchel duality Now $f_{q-1}(x,a)^q$ converges uniformly to $f(x,a)$ by the growth bound \ref{assf} on $f$ and Lemma \ref{main lemma} b).
+Because weak\star\ convergence preserves the $\geq$ relation, this shows that in the sense of measures and hence the density of the absolutely continuous part of this w.r.t.\ the Lebesgue measure is $\leq 0$ a.e.\ and the singular part is purely negative.
+But since $ \Q^{m\times n}$ is a dense subset of $ \R^{m\times n}$ this is only possible if $(z')^a\leq-f^*(\cdot,z)$ a.e. \end{proof}